Assign sequence classifications to a strollur object

 - sequence_name,

 a string containing the name of the column in 'table' that contains the sequence names.
-Default column name is 'sequence_names'.
+Default column name is 'sequence_name'.

 - level,

 a string containing the name of the column in 'table' that contains the taxonomy levels.
-Default column name is 'levels'.
+Default column name is 'level'.

 - taxonomy,

 a string containing the name of the column in 'table' that contains the sequence taxonomies.
-Default column name is 'taxonomies'.
+Default column name is 'taxonomy'.

 - confidence,

 a string containing the name of the column in 'table' that contains the taxonomies confidence.
-Default column name is 'confidences'.
+Default column name is 'confidence'.

 - verbose,